cboettig/multiple_uncertainty/inst/examples/logistic_uniform_smalltable.md

 ```

 ```
-Error: object 'sds' not found
+Error: object 'noise' not found
 ```